Get instant quote

 What’s the difference between PLA and PETG?

 We’ll explore the main differences between PLA and PETG in the below sections.
-Generally, however, PLA is more suited to prototyping and applications in which durability is not essential, while PETG is a better choice for industrial applications that require toughness and functionality.
+Generally, PLA is better suited to prototyping and applications where durability isn’t essential, whereas PETG is a better choice for industrial applications that require toughness and functionality.

 What are the advantages of PLA vs. PETG?